 Pharmacotherapy is directed at alleviating associated symptoms.
 Antibiotics are often prescribed erroneously, and in the absence of a secondary bacterial infection.
 Antibiotics should only be administered when a bacterial infection has been identified, and should not be used as a preventative measure.
-The following measures can be used to either prevent or treat the symptoms of a common cold and flu (each of these recommendations will be discussed separately):
+The following measures can be used to either prevent or treat the symptoms of a common cold and the flu (each of these recommendations will be discussed separately)^{1,5}:

-- A flu vaccine is recommended by the Centers for Disease Control and Prevention (CDC), in the United States of America, as a preventative measure against the acquisition of the influenza virus - Selected over-the-counter (OTC) products contain a combination of active ingredients which help with symptom elief - Drinking plenty of fluids, especially water: Water has been shown to be the best fluid with which to lubricate the mucous membranes - Vitamins and minerals, e.g. vitamin C and zinc sulphate - Antiviral drugs, e.g. neuraminidase inhibitors (zanamivir and oseltamivir), as well as N-methyl D-aspartate receptor antagonists (amantadine and rimantadine) - Other, such as orally-inhaled anticholinergics, inhaled corticosteroids, herbal solutions and nonsteroidal antiinflammatory drugs (NSAIDs)
+- A flu vaccine is recommended by the Centers for Disease Control and Prevention (CDC), in the United States of America, as a preventative measure against the acquisition of the influenza virus - Selected over-the-counter (OTC) products contain a combination of active ingredients which help with symptomatic relief like Adco Flupain and Corenza C. - Drinking plenty of fluids, especially water: water has been shown to be the best fluid with which to lubricate the mucous membranes - Vitamins and minerals, e.g. vitamin C and zinc sulphate.
+Corenza C is an over the counter effevesent tablet that contains vitamin C and zinc along with a decongestant. - Antiviral drugs, e.g. neuraminidase inhibitors (zanamivir and oseltamivir), as well as N-methyl D-aspartate receptor antagonists (amantadine and rimantadine)

+Other, such as orally-inhaled anticholinergics, inhaled corticosteroids, herbal solutions and nonsteroidal antiinflammatory drugs (NSAIDs).

-Vitamins and minerals
+Vitamins and Minerals